Content Rework: Breathing New Life into Your Existing Content

 You might ask, why would I update an article called "Best Halloween costumes for 2024" instead of just writing a new one for 2025?
 The answer is that SEO takes time, and it takes a long time to build topical authority, gather impressions, and get your content to be properly recognized and crawled by search engines.
 Google needs time to understand what your content is about, how it fits into your overall site structure, and whether users find it valuable.

-So, if you have a website that has 50 low-performing content pieces, each getting between 0 and 50 clicks, that's not a reason to be desperate.
-You are actually making solid steps towards visibility.
 These articles are building brand awareness and topical authority even if they aren't driving significant traffic yet.
 They're establishing your expertise in specific areas, creating internal linking opportunities, and generating data about what resonates with your audience.

 Now, all that's left for you to do is to further improve your content.
 One of the most positive signals for Google's E-E-A-T algorithms is actually frequent content updates.
 It shows that you care about your content and that you keep it fresh and relevant with new information.
 Each piece of content can be made better, and small details can make a difference between your article being on the 13th or 1st page of search results.

-For example, maybe some DIY flooring guides you have could benefit from a couple of short videos or gifs that show details of flooring installation.
+For example, maybe some DIY flooring guides you have could benefit from a couple of short videos or GIFs that show details of flooring installation.
 Maybe some complicated article with a lot of data could benefit from a couple of infographics and visual assets that make it more digestible...

 Also, you can use Google Search Console and see what queries people type when searching for answers found in your articles.
 What gets the most impressions in your article?
 Did you answer that question completely in a way that satisfies user intent?
 If not, what can be added to make this content more useful and substantial to actually provide value for these queries?